seb54000/tpcs-workstations/README.md

 ## TODOs :

+- [ ] Provision an EKS kubernetes cluster for TP instead (or in addition first) of microk8s (average cost would be 2-3 EUR for 12 hours with a 3 compute node) - this helping to highlight resilience scenario and affinity rules on nodes.

 - [ ] Avoid retemplating nginx.conf while relaunching role docs_access (avoid renewing certificates)
 - [ ] Avoid reinstalling terraform and relaunching docker for guacamole when relaunching docs_access (when nothing has changed there...)